neu-se/CS4530-Fall-2023/Assignments/ip1.md

    */
   public _join(player: Player): void

  /**
   * Removes a player from the game.
   * Updates the game's state to reflect the player leaving.
+  * If the game has two players in it at the time of call to this method,
-   * If the game has already started, updates the game's status to OVER and sets the winner to the other player.
+  *   updates the game's status to OVER and sets the winner to the other player.
+  * If the game does not yet have two players in it at the time of call to this method,
-   * If the game has not started yet, updates the game's status to WAITING_TO_START.
+  *   updates the game's status to WAITING_TO_START.
   *
   * @param player The player to remove from the game
   * @throws InvalidParametersError if the player is not in the game (PLAYER_NOT_IN_GAME_MESSAGE) */ protected _leave(player: Player): void
 {% endhighlight %}
 </details>